-The Source for New Zealand Seafood Information Managing for Sustainability Section Detail Report Published online 29 May 2019 For further information, visit www.openseas.org.nz or contact hello@openseas.org.nz Overview The Fisheries Act 1996 (the Act) sets the framework for sustainable management of New Zealand's fisheries.
-The purpose of the Act, which is administered by the Ministry for Primary Industries (MPI) and Fisheries New Zealand (FNZ), is to provide for the utilisation of fisheries resources while ensuring sustainability.
-Ensuring sustainability includes maintaining the potential of fisheries resources to meet the reasonably foreseeable needs of future generations.
-Under the Act, the Minister of Fisheries sets and adjusts catch limits which enable fish stocks to remain above or move towards target levels of abundance.
-The statutory targets are consistent with New Zealand's international obligations to maintain stocks at or above a level that produces the maximum sustainable yield.
-Guidance on setting stock management targets is provided in the Harvest Strategy Standard, which describes default management targets and limits that can be applied to individual fish stocks and the management consequences of these limits - for example, if a fish stock falls below a specified 'soft' limit, a formal rebuilding plan is implemented.
-Changes to catch limits are based on peer reviewed scientific advice which is developed using a transparent, inclusive process consistent with the requirements of the Research and Science Information Standard for New Zealand Fisheries.
-A statutory catch balancing regime based on civil penalties (known as deemed values) provides incentives for commercial fishers to remain within their catch allocations.
-Comprehensive reporting requirements, targeted observer coverage and other FNZ and MPI enforcement activities support the compliance regime.
-This report outlines how these processes operate, and the requirements that the seafood industry must comply with for the purposes of sustainable management of fish stocks.
-Key statistics - 99 species or species complexes and 641 separate fish stocks are managed in the QMS each stock has a catch limit that is set and enforced under the Fisheries Act.1 - Out of a total FNZ annual fisheries research spend of around \$22 million the seafood industry contributes between \$13 and \$16 million. - 12 Science Working Groups with inclusive membership provide peer review for all fisheries science that informs management decisions.2 - Stocks of known status (i.e., stocks for which there is sufficient information to determine stock status) accounted for 71% of the total landings by weight and 78% of the total landings by value in 2017, representing most of the main commercial fish species.3 - Of the stocks of known status, in 2017:4 - 96.5% of the landings were made up of stocks above the 'soft limit' (i.e., the limit below which a rebuilding plan is required); - 99.5% of the landings were made up of stocks above the 'hard limit' (the limit below which a fishery is considered to be collapsed); and - 93.6% of the landings were made up of stocks above their management targets. - In 2011, the Fisheries Centre at the University of British Columbia, Canada, rated New Zealand as the leading country among 41 surveyed for the quality of its fisheries monitoring, control and surveillance.5 1 Ministry for Primary Industries (2018).
+- 98 species or species complexes and 643 separate fish stocks are managed in the QMS each stock has a catch limit that is set and enforced under the Fisheries Act.1 - Out of a total FNZ annual fisheries research spend of around \$22 million the seafood industry contributes between \$11 and \$16 million. - 12 Science Working Groups with inclusive membership provide peer review for all fisheries science that informs management decisions.2 - Stocks of known status (i.e., stocks for which there is sufficient information to determine stock status) accounted for 68% of the total landings by weight and 86% of the total landings by value in 2020, representing most of the main commercial fish species.3 - Of the stocks of known status, in 2020;4 - 90.9% of the landings were made up of stocks above the 'soft limit' (i.e., the limit below which a rebuilding plan is required); - 99.8% of the landings were made up of stocks above the 'hard limit' (the limit below which a fishery is considered to be collapsed); and - 88.8% of the landings were made up of stocks above their management targets.